MahamedHMahamoud/fullstack-nextjs-next_auth-mongodb-boilerplate/README.md

 2.1.2: For a MongoDB server instance:
 MONGODB_URI=mongodb+srv://<username>:<password>@<cluster-name>.mongodb.net/<database-name>?retryWrites=true&w=majority

-2: Create a .env.local file in the project root directory and add the appropriate MongoDB URI for your database:

 3: Install dependencies by running npm install.
 If you want to install new dependencies, delete the package-lock.json file before running the install command.
 PS!
 Note that new dependencies are not guaranteed to work with this boilerplate.